baubadil/elisso/README.md

 Requirements:

- 1) The elisso repository requires the XWP library from phoxygen (https://github.com/baubadil/phoxygen) to build.
+ 1) The Elisso repository requires the XWP library from phoxygen (https://github.com/baubadil/phoxygen) to build.
     I haven't yet figured out how to do this with git submodules.
-Instead, the elisso tree has symlinks that point into `../phoxygen/include` and `../phoxygen/src`.
-So clone both the phoxygen and the elisso repos under the same parent directory (e.g. as `src/phoxygen` and `src/elisso`).
+Instead, the Elisso tree has symlinks that point into `../phoxygen/include` and `../phoxygen/src`.
+So clone both the phoxygen and the Elisso repos under the same parent directory (e.g. as `src/phoxygen` and `src/elisso`).

- 2) Like phoxygen, elisso uses kBuild (the VirtualBox build system; http://trac.netlabs.org/kbuild).
+ 2) Like phoxygen, Elisso uses kBuild (the VirtualBox build system; http://trac.netlabs.org/kbuild).
 On Gentoo, it's dev-util/kbuild and should be installed already if you have VirtualBox installed as it's required for building it.
 On Debian it's "kbuild".

- 3) Like phoxygen, elisso requires libpcre for fast regular expressions. pcre.h must be in INCLUDE somewhere and libpcre must be somewhere where the linker can find it.
+ 3) Like phoxygen, Elisso requires libpcre for fast regular expressions. pcre.h must be in INCLUDE somewhere and libpcre must be somewhere where the linker can find it.
 On Gentoo it seems to be installed pretty much by default, on Debian you need "libpcre3-dev".

- 4) elisso uses gtkmm for C++ GTK development.
+ 4) Elisso uses gtkmm for C++ GTK development.
 It seems to need the current stable version 3.22, so that's what the configure script tests for.
 Stock Debian jesse ships with 3.14, and compile fails with that.